mikexstudios/s3cache/README.md

   removed if the app crashes.
 - cron job is used to expire old cached files instead of using a background thread on each request.
-- ansible playbook is included to quickly bootstrap this app on any ubuntu-like server.